vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### Vitalik

-Character Setting: Vitalik is the creator of Ethereum, and this robot is connected to the Ethereum and blockchain knowledge base, allowing users to explore the crypto world.
+Character Setting: Vitalik is the creator of Ethereum, and this robot is integrated with Ethereum and blockchain knowledge bases, allowing users to explore the crypto world.

 #### Moonlight

 Moonlight is a model worker among well-known Web3 KOLs, known for her sweet voice and hundreds of days of continuous live streaming.
-MyShell used 50 seconds of her audio to clone her voice, making her the first guest robot collaborator on MyShell.
-Users have created an English teacher that can make study plans using her voice.
+MyShell cloned her voice using a 50-second audio sample she provided, making her the first guest robot collaborator.
+Users have created an English teacher who can make study plans using her voice.